Irritable bowel syndrome: Diagnosis

-Rome criteria

-The Rome criteria are consensus guidelines, initially released in 1994 and updated periodically since then.
-These may pertain more closely to clinical trials as in practice, patient symptoms may vary considerably.
-The Rome IV criteria (2016) for IBS include recurrent abdominal pain, on average, at least one day/week in the last three months, associated with additional stool- or defecation-related criteria.
+The Rome IV criteria for diagnosing IBS include recurrent abdominal pain, on average, at least one day/week in the last three months, associated with additional stool- or defecation-related criteria.
 The algorithm may include additional tests to guard against misdiagnosis of other diseases as IBS.
-Such "red flag" symptoms may include weight loss, gastrointestinal bleeding, anemia, or nocturnal symptoms.
+Such "red flag" symptoms that may indicate other diseases as well include weight loss, gastrointestinal bleeding, anemia, or nocturnal symptoms.
 However, red flag conditions may not always contribute to accuracy in diagnosis; for instance, as many as 31% of people with IBS have blood in their stool, many possibly from hemorrhoidal bleeding.

-The diagnostic algorithm identifies a name that can be applied to the person's condition based on the combination of symptoms of diarrhea, abdominal pain, and constipation.
-For example, the statement "50% of returning travellers had developed functional diarrhea while 25% had developed IBS" would mean half the travellers had diarrhea while a quarter had diarrhea with abdominal pain.
-While some researchers believe this categorization system will help physicians understand IBS, others have questioned the value of the system and suggested all people with IBS have the same underlying disease but with different symptoms.